ShenzhenYAO/sastools/README.md

 simple d3 v4 tree diagram.
+commit 113a

+Load file from URL and from local by functions readlocalfile(), and newTreebyJsonfromURL() in components.js

 commit 19: 112a

 1. simplify the executive.js, put the tree creating steps into NewTree() and move it to component.js